usgs/waterdata_labs/content/nldi.md

 How is the NLDI service structured?
 -----------------------------------------------------------------------

+NOTE: {featureSource}, {featureID}, and {dataSource} are variables that must be provided as shown in the example requests further down.

 *   `https://labs.waterdata.usgs.gov/api/nldi/linked-data` returns indexed feature sources.
-*   `https://labs.waterdata.usgs.gov/api/nldi/linked-data/featureSource/featureID/navigation` returns the navigation options for that feature ID from the given feature source.
+*   `https://labs.waterdata.usgs.gov/api/nldi/linked-data/{featureSource}/{featureID}/navigation` returns the navigation options for that feature ID from the given feature source.
-*   `https://labs.waterdata.usgs.gov/api/nldi/linked-data/featureSource/featureID/navigation/mode/dataSource` returns the data derived from a navigation with the provided mode for the requested data source.
+*   `https://labs.waterdata.usgs.gov/api/nldi/linked-data/{featureSource}/{featureID}/navigation/mode/{dataSource}` returns the data derived from a navigation with the provided mode for the requested data source.
-*   `https://labs.waterdata.usgs.gov/api/nldi/linked-data/featureSource/featureID/basin` returns a basin boundary upstream of that featureID.
+*   `https://labs.waterdata.usgs.gov/api/nldi/linked-data/{featureSource}/{featureID}/basin` returns a basin boundary upstream of that feature ID.

 For more details, see standard swagger API documentation here: [https://labs.waterdata.usgs.gov/api/nldi/swagger-ui.html](https://labs.waterdata.usgs.gov/api/nldi/swagger-ui.html)